-7. "Nor do we lack evidence to prove that the fifty-four elementary substances themselves had a beginning.
-The ultimate and indivisible atoms composing each of them are endowed with properties that have reference and adaptation to those of others properties that qualify them to attract or repel, to unite or coalesce with those of others, so as to produce the endlessly diversified combinations and organisms of nature."
-Ibid, paragraph 28.
+5. There are now known to be about eighty-one elementary substances, and we do not lack evidence to prove that these "elementary substances themselves had a beginning.
+The ultimate . . . atoms composing each of them are endowed with properties that have reference and adaptation to those of others-properties that qualify them to attract or repel, to unite or coalesce with those of others, so as to produce the endlessly diversified combinations and organisms of nature."
+Science and the Bible, by Prof. Herbert W. Morris, Cincinnati, 1875, p.
+28.

-8. "Sir John Herschell asserts that 'every molecule or atom of matter has all the characters of a manufactured article'; consequently, no atom can have been eternal.
-Hence appears the falsity and baselessness of the pantheistic theory, that would substitute an eternal nature for an eternal God-every particle of matter in the universe, in clear and emphatic voice, pronouncing its condemnation."
-Ibid, page 28.

-9. That every inorganic compound is combined according to a definite "law of proportions" will be seen by the following illustration: "Twenty-three ounces of sodium will unite with exactly 35.5 ounces of chlorine; and if you use precisely these proportions of the two elements, the whole of each will disappear and become merged in the compound which is our common table salt.
-But if, in attempting to make salt, we bring together clumsily 23.5 ounces of sodium and 35.5 ounces of chlorine, Nature will simply put the extra half ounce of sodium to one side, and the rest will unite.
-This law which governs all chemical combinations is known as the flaw of definite proportions."
+- 6. "Sir John Herschel asserts that 'every molecule or atom of matter has all the characters of a manufactured article;' consequently, no atom can have been eternal.
+Hence appears the falsity and the baselessness of the pantheistic theory, that would substitute an eternal nature for an eternal God-every particle of matter in the universe, in a clear and emphatic voice, pronouncing condemnation."
+Ibid, p.
+28. - 7.
+That every inorganic compound is combined according to a definite "law of proportions" will be seen by the following illustration: "Twenty-three ounces of sodium will unite with exactly 35.5 ounces of chlorine; and if you use precisely these proportions of the two elements, the whole of each will disappear and become merged in the compound which is our common table salt.
+But if, in attempting to make salt, we bring together clumsily 23.5 ounces of sodium and 35.5 ounce of chlorine, nature will simply put the extra half ounces of sodium to one side, and the rest will unite.
+This law which governs all chemical combinations is known as the 'law of definite proportions.'"
 Religion and Chemistry, by Prof.